What is a Merchant Cash Advance (MCA) and How Can It Help Your Business?

 Things to Keep in Mind

-Like any form of financing, MCAs have costs.
-You’ll repay more than the original advance, and repayment happens frequently (daily or weekly) rather than once a month.
+MCAs have costs.
+You’ll pay more than the original funded amount, and remits happens frequently (daily or weekly) rather than once a month.
 That’s why it’s important to work with a funding partner who explains terms clearly and helps you understand what fits your cash flow.

 The Bottom Line